min2ha/ukwa-site/content/target/4735/index.en.md

   "subject": "Nelson Mandela"
 }

-# Liberal Democrats: Nick Clegg statement on the passing of Nelson Mandela

 <p>Statement made by the Deputy Prime Minister and leader of Liberal Democrats, Nick Clegg, on Thursday 5 December.</p>